Menu

 • He was praised for his performance in two joint operations, Indradhanush 2006 with the Royal Air Force (UK) and Garuda 2007 with the French Air Force.

-• On 26 December 2014, A. K. Bharti was appointed as the Air Officer Commanding in Lohegaon (Pune).
+• On 26 December 2014, A. K. Bharti was appointed as the Air Officer Commanding at Lohegaon (Pune).
 He served in the position till 1 January 2017.

 • From 1 December 2017 to 31 July 2018, he served as the Principal Director (Operations, Information, and Electronic Warfare) at Delhi Air Headquarters.

-• On 1 March 2018, he was appointed as the Squadron Commodore Commandant at the Indian Air Force.
+• On 1 March 2018, he was appointed as the Squadron Commodore Commandant of the Indian Air Force.

 • A. K. Bharti served as the Air Commandant (Operations, Information, and Electronic Warfare) at Delhi Air Headquarters from 1 August 2018 to 4 December 2019.

-• On 1 September 2021, A. K. Bharti started working as an Air Officer Commanding at Eastern Air Command Headquarters in Calcutta.
+• On 1 September 2021, A. K. Bharti started working as an Air Officer Commanding at Eastern Air Command Headquarters in Kolkata.

 • From 23 November 2022 to 31 August 2023, he served as the Assistant Chief of Air Staff for Offensive Operations at Air Headquarters in New Delhi.